-This is the ok thnxindependent disclosure of TR.
+This is the seventh independent disclosure of TR.
 The document is being modified as a part of its annual review.

-Annual Review of the assessment of TR activities vis-à-vis the PFMI Principles for financial year 2022-23 has been carried out broadly on following points.
+Annual Review of the assessment of TR activities vis-à-vis the Principles for Financial Market Infrasructure for financial year 2024-25 has been carried out broadly on the following points.